LAWPRO Personal Information Statement for Canadian lawyers (excluding Ontario and Quebec)

 We may charge you a nominal fee and if so, we will give you notice in advance of processing your request.

-If you find any errors in this information, we urge you to contact us as soon as possible, and we will make the appropriate corrections immediately, based on the receipt of satisfactory evidence.
+If you find any errors in this information, we urge you to contact us as soon as possible (by phone, fax, mail, email, or our websites), and we will make the appropriate corrections immediately, based on the receipt of satisfactory evidence.

 In some cases we may not provide access to personal information within our possession or control.
 This may occur when: